The Doctor of Philosophy (PhD) is the terminal degree for those seeking a technical or research career in electrical

-- A minimum of 30 credit hours of engineering, math and science courses numbered 5000 or above (at least 18 of these must be in sufficiently technical ECEN; none of these can be TLEN or EMEN) with a minimum of 3.00 GPA (with no lower than a B- in any single course).
+- A minimum of 30 credit hours of engineering, math and science courses numbered 5000 or above (at least 18 of these must be in sufficiently technical ECEN; none of these can be TLEN/CYBR, EMEN or ATLS) with a minimum of 3.00 GPA (with no lower than a B- in any single course).

 - 30 credit hours of dissertation credit are required for the degree.

 - A maximum of 21 credit hours may be transferred from another accredited institution and applied toward a PhD degree if approved by the graduate committee of the department and the Graduate School.

 - All courses taken for the master's degree at the 5000 level or above at the University of Colorado may be applied toward the doctoral degree at the university, however, the technical requirements in the first bullet point still apply.

 PhD students must take a preliminary examination within their first two years.
 They are given two chances to pass.
 If a student takes an exam in one research area on their first attempt and a different area on their second attempt, those comprise their two maximum attempts.

-By no later than the fifth semester, students must pass an oral comprehensive examination before the student's doctoral committee of five or more graduate faculty members, three of which must be rostered in the ECEE department, chosen by the student and approved by the department and the Graduate School.
+Students must pass an oral comprehensive examination before the student's doctoral committee of five or more graduate faculty members, three of which must be rostered in the ECEE department, chosen by the student and approved by the department and the Graduate School.
 The oral examination before the committee is based primarily on a written proposal for the thesis research provided by the student to committee members in advance.

 Students must write a dissertation based on original research conducted under the supervision of a graduate faculty member.
 The dissertation must fulfill all Graduate School requirements.
 After the dissertation is completed, an oral final examination on the dissertation and related topics is conducted by the student's doctoral committee.

 All degree requirements must be completed within six years of the date of commencing coursework.
 Extensions beyond this timeline may be granted via petition to the Graduate College and approved by the ECEE Chair of Graduate Studies.